 After the Russian Communist Revolution of 1917, the work to develop the country’s minority languages into a versatile communication tool for the use of a new society was strongly encouraged.
 In the case of Mari literary languages, a large number of new words based on the language’s own resources were created for various disciplines in the 1920s and 1930s.

 After the political situation changed to favour Russian in the late 1930s, most of the neologisms coined in the 1920s and 1930s were rejected and replaced with Russian loan words.

-The project, which is funded by the Kone Foundation, investigates the changes that occurred in the vocabulary of different fields of knowledge using the textbooks and popular education booklets from the era as research material.
-The participants of the project include Arto Moisio and native Mari linguists Docent Oleg Sergeyev and Associate Professor Nadezhda Krasnova.
+The project, which was funded by the Kone Foundation, investigated the changes that occurred in the vocabulary of different fields of knowledge using the textbooks and popular education booklets from the era as research material.
+The participants of the project included Arto Moisio and native Mari linguists Docent Oleg Sergeyev and Associate Professor Nadezhda Krasnova.
 The leader of the project was Jorma Luutonen.
 The monograph Marin kirjakielten termistön kehitys 1920- ja 1930-luvuilla.
 Elollista luontoa tutkivat tieteet (445 pp.) was published in 2020.

 The Komi–Finnish dictionary is being compiled by Arto Moisio on the basis of Komi–Russian dictionaries.
-The size of the dictionary is planned to be at least around 20,000 entries.
+The size of the dictionary is around 24,000 entries.